bmamlin/openmrs-contrib-slackform/README.md

 }
 ```

 Finally, running the `attachSendInvitationHandler()` method once registers the script to run on form submissions and, the first time we run it, prompts for us to grant permissions for the script.
+After that is done, any submissions for the Google Form (or, in our case, our custom form that mimics the Google Form submission) will add a row to the spreadsheet and then invoke `sendInvitation(event)`.